aussig/EDMC-Plugin-Registry/docs/STANDARDS.md

 ## Coding Standards
 Code must generally be written to a high standard.
 This means that code should be readable, well-documented, and conform to the best practices of the language in use.
 All code must be manually reviewed prior to a plugin submission being accepted for listing.
 If our manual reviewers can't understand the code or follow it, we can't list it.

-In general, plugins who use Python code should be written generally inline with PEP8 standards, and should use Python 3 coding standards.
+As an example, plugins who use Python code should be written generally inline with PEP8 standards and the best practices establshed for EDMC code.

 ## Version Control
 Plugins must use Semantic Versioning in order to be listed in the EDMC plugin browser.
-This version must be available in a VERSION constant in the plugin's load.py.
+This version must be available in a VERSION constant in the plugin's `load.py` file.